securitybunker/databunker/README.md

 GDPR statement: *Personal data should be processed in a manner that ensures appropriate security and confidentiality of the  personal data, including for preventing unauthorized access to or use of personal data and the equipment used for the processing.*

+## ⭐⭐⭐ Spread a word to make a world a bit safer with Databunker
+Help us to raise awareness.
+Please add a ⭐ **star** and share this project with your friends.

 #### Diagram of old-style solution.